Carbon

 Carbon is the 15th most abundant element in the Earth's crust, and the fourth most abundant element in the universe by mass after hydrogen, helium, and oxygen.
 Carbon's abundance, its unique diversity of organic compounds, and its unusual ability to form polymers at the temperatures commonly encountered on Earth, enables this element to serve as a common element of all known life.
 It is the second most abundant element in the human body by mass (about 18.5%) after oxygen.

 The atoms of carbon can bond together in diverse ways, resulting in various allotropes of carbon.
-Well-known allotropes include graphite, diamond, amorphous carbon and fullerenes.
+Well-known allotropes include graphite, diamond, amorphous carbon, and fullerenes.
 The physical properties of carbon vary widely with the allotropic form.
-For example, graphite is opaque and black while diamond is highly transparent.
+For example, graphite is opaque and black, while diamond is highly transparent.
 Graphite is soft enough to form a streak on paper (hence its name, from the Greek verb "γράφειν" which means "to write"), while diamond is the hardest naturally occurring material known.
 Graphite is a good electrical conductor while diamond has a low electrical conductivity.
 Under normal conditions, diamond, carbon nanotubes, and graphene have the highest thermal conductivities of all known materials.
 All carbon allotropes are solids under normal conditions, with graphite being the most thermodynamically stable form at standard temperature and pressure.
 They are chemically resistant and require high temperature to react even with oxygen.

 The most common oxidation state of carbon in inorganic compounds is +4, while +2 is found in carbon monoxide and transition metal carbonyl complexes.
 The largest sources of inorganic carbon are limestones, dolomites and carbon dioxide, but significant quantities occur in organic deposits of coal, peat, oil, and methane clathrates.
 Carbon forms a vast number of compounds, with about two hundred million having been described and indexed; and yet that number is but a fraction of the number of theoretically possible compounds under standard conditions.

 Characteristics

+Carbon in its solid state exists in several allotropes, including graphite, a soft, black, and slippery material, and diamond, the hardest naturally occurring substance.
+This variation in physical properties arises from differences in atomic arrangement: graphite consists of layers of hexagonally arranged carbon atoms, while diamond features a rigid three-dimensional lattice.